Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Simulation and Experiments

 \section{Simulation and Experiments}

-To further validate the effectiveness of our proposed method, extensive numerical simulations and hardware experiments are conducted and presented in this section, against several state-of-the-art approaches.
+To further validate the effectiveness of our proposed method, extensive numerical simulations and hardware experiments are conducted, against several state-of-the-art approaches.
 The proposed method is implemented in Python3 and tested on an Intel Core i7-1280P CPU.
+More descriptions, accompanied videos, and source code can be found in the website~\cite{wang2023harmonic}.